zksecurity/RFCs/source/starknet/stark.md

 With our previous example constraint, the prover would have to provide the evaluations of $f_0(\text{oods_point}), f_1(\text{oods_point}), f_0(\text{oods_point} \cdot w), h_0(\text{oods_point}), h_1(\text{oods_point})$.
 </aside>

+Notice that this "oods check" cannot happen in the domain used to index the trace polynomials.
+This is because the left-hand side involves divisions by domain polynomials $D_i(\text{oods_point})$, which might lead to divisions by zero.

+<aside class="example">If $\text{oods_point} = w^3$ and the second constraint is associated to the whole 16-element domain, then the verifier would have to compute a division with $(w^3)^{16} - 1$ which would be a division by zero.</aside>

+This is why the oods point is called "out-of-domain sampling".
+Although nothing special is done when sampling this point, but the probability that it ends up in the trace domain is very low.

 TODO: explain what parts does the term "DEEP" refer to in this protocol.

 ### Aggregation and FRI Proof